capdevon/jme-navmesh-ai/README.md

 Follow me to stay updated on the improvements I am working on.

-If you like the project just let me know by leaving a star.

 Write me your suggestions or report any bugs.

 # Requirements